donaldsontu520/manipulating-python-strings-starter/practice-slicing-strings.md

 ### Getting Started

-- Add a NEW Python file called `slicing_strings.py` to your GitHub repo (repository) for this project
+- Add a NEW Python file called `slicing_strings.py` to your GitHub repo named `slicing-practice`
 - Add a comment block to the top of your `slicing_strings.py` file, like so:
 ```python
 # Your first and last name